kyegomez/APACAI/Documents/Services/Current/Models/Kosmos/CASHFLOWS.md

 ### Step 1: Launch as Paid API:
 Roll out Kosmos-X as a paid API service.
 Start pricing at an accessible rate while still generating a steady stream of revenue.

+* Create coupons to increase API Usage, submit 5 api requests and get the next one 50%, Gamify usage to increase volume => get more data => Automatic finetuning + RLHF => better model => more volume with coupons => more data

 ### Step 2: Introduce Subscription Plans:
 Introduce tiered subscription plans.
 These plans provide regular, reliable revenue and make it easier for customers to match their needs with the correct package.